mhatzl/wiki-repo-template/.github/pull_request_template.md

 **Note:** You may ignore tasks that are not relevant to your PR.

-# Decisions you made for this PR
+# Relevant decisions you made in this PR

-{{

-Add a clear and concise description about your decisions related to this PR.

-**Note:** May be omitted if decisions are documented in committed files.

-}}